Philadelphia Car Accident Lawyers

-Which one you chose will impact when you can file a lawsuit against another driver and how you file your claim.
+Which one you choose will impact when you file a lawsuit against another driver and how you file your claim.

 In this article, we’ll discuss the finer points of Pennsylvania law as it pertains to car accidents and how you should proceed depending on what kind of insurance you have.

 Call 215-515-2050 for a FREE CONSULATION.
 If you were injured in a car accident, our Philadelphia car accident lawyers can help protect your rights and get the compensation that you deserve.

 The Philadelphia Car Accident Lawyers at Philly Law have over 75 years of combined experience.
 We handle personal injury cases on a contingency fee basis.

 Contact us today to schedule a free case evaluation.

 What Should I Do After a Car Accident in Philly?

 The scene at the immediate aftermath of a car accident is often hectic, confusing, and all-around overwhelming.

 Injured victims need to know how to take the proper steps to protect their health, well-being, and legal rights.

 Specifically, if you were involved in a collision in Southeastern Pennsylvania or in Southern New Jersey, you should be sure to do the following five things: